 Whoever reflects on the condition of the Prophet, , sees a complete creation, who gave to everything what was due to it.
 He would joke, laugh, play with children, listen to poetry, […] he would spend intimate time with women, eat what he could of what was available, even if it was something tasty like honey, he would drink chilled water, and he would allow people to lay down carpets for him in the shade to sit on, and he did not oppose any of these things.
 No one has heard of him any of that which the ignorant among the Sufis and hermits say of utterly prohibiting all pleasures on the soul.
 He used to eat dates with watermelons, he used to kiss his wife and suck on her tongue, and he would choose attractive women [as wives].

 As for eating barley bread, reducing portions, drying out the body, and giving up all that it desires, these things are torment for the self, and a destruction of the body, which are not justified by reason, and are not praiseworthy according to Islamic principles.

-The Prophet, peace be upon him, also used to give worship its due by staying up at night to pray and striving in performing remembrance.
+The Prophet, , also used to give worship its due by staying up at night to pray and striving in performing remembrance.
 Follow his way, which is the best and most complete way, and his principles and laws, in which there are no faults, and do not cling to the words of this or that ascetic, but give their words and behaviors the best possible interpretation, and find excuses for them where you can.